duggabe/js-vad/README.md

 # Using JavaScript to modify MediaWiki pages

-This project is a Proof of Concept to make certain pages of the GNU Radio Wiki be adaptive to the user's GNU Radio software version (or desired version) so that sections which don't apply would be hidden.
+This project is a Proof of Concept to make certain pages of the [GNU Radio Wiki](https://wiki.gnuradio.org/index.php/Main_Page) be adaptive to the user's GNU Radio software version (or desired version) so that sections which don't apply would be hidden.
 This would make cleaner page presentations and reduce the clutter of unrelated information.

-The project is based on methods described in [js-html](https://github.com/duggabe/js-html).
+The project is called Version-adaptive Documentation (VAD).
+It based on methods described in [js-html](https://github.com/duggabe/js-html).

 ## Installation